thecml/kubernetes-on-arm/addons/README.md

 Just two pods for testing

 If you want to test out some kubernetes settings like DNS, this addon is very handy.
-Starts up two containers, from luxas/raspbian and luxas/alpine and they both sleep in 1 hour and restarts forever.
+Starts up two containers, resin/rpi-raspbian and luxas/alpine.
+They both sleep for one hour and then restarts forever.

 Example use:
 ```